 The Paediatric Pain Profile is a pain assessment tool for non-verbal children with severe and complex disability.
 The tool incorporates a validated 20-item behaviour rating scale with scores ranging from 0 to 60.
 In early studies, scores of 14 and over have been associated with moderate or worse pain.
 The tool emphasises the need for partnership between parent and professional in assessing and managing children's pain.
+This licence covers use of PPP by family carers.

-Paediatric Pain Profile
+Paediatric Pain Profile personal use